 Charges Warning: Reverse Charge International calls from Mexico cost a small fortune for the person receiving the charge, so if you need to make one, find a phone that accepts incoming calls and give the people you want to talk with the number you are dialing from so they can call you back on it.

-Instead of buying a Telmex phone card for long-distance calls, buy one of the widely-available "alternative network" calling cards.
+If you need to use public phones to make long distance and international calls, we recommend you buy one of the widely-available "alternative network" calling cards.
 They will save you a significant amount of money on your long-distance and international calls, whether you are calling from a hotel phone, a private phone or a public pay phone.

 As for a "Tarjeta para llamadas de larga distancia de descuento " (calling card for discounted long distance calls), there are a number of different brands/companies.
-They are sold in denominations of $100, $200 or $500 pesos (currency converter) and will offer you significantly more minutes on Mexican long-distance calls, calls to mobiles and especially calls abroad, than the equivalent amount on a Telmex calling card (or even, from a private phone line serviced by Telmex).
+They are sold in denominations of $100, $200 or $500 pesos (currency converter).

 When you dial the access number, a voice will give you the option of choosing the language you want—all main languages are available including Spanish, English, French, German, Italian.
 Some also offer Japanese and Russian.